customerio/customerio-ios/README.md

 > Note: At this time, the Customer.io SDK only works with deep links and images.
 If you want to do something like showing action buttons in a push notifications, you need to add custom code to do that.
 It's recommended that you use the SDK as it is much easier to extend than writing your own code from scratch.
 Read below for tips on how to extend the functionality of the SDK with features we do not yet support.

-> Note: Follow the instructions above for setting up APN push notifications.
+> Note: Follow the instructions above for setting up APN or FCM push notifications.
 It's recommended that you do not move forward with these steps until you can send yourself a [test push notification](https://customer.io/docs/push-getting-started/#sending-a-single-test-message) successfully.

 1. Create a Notification Service Extension in Xcode.  `File > New > Target`.
 Then, select `Notification Service Extension` in the iOS section.
 Answer all of the questions to finish the process.